There seems to be quite some hype about Albedo Maps recently, especially in 3D Rendering and Realtime Rendering Applications.

 Now, if you are using a normal or bump map with your Image map, the light itself would cast shadows upwards, but the brick wall texture already has shadows in the image that are cast down from the top (probably from the sun when the picture was taken).

 Now you have two shadows, the calculated shadows from your 3D light and the shadows already on the image.
 This will look confusing and unrealistic.
-The same goes for Ambient Occlusion.
-You won’t want double the Amount of AO or it will look too dark.
+The same is true for Ambient Occlusion.
+You don’t want twice the amount of AO or it will look too dark and dirty.

-This is why 3D Artists work with Albedo maps for their textures, so they have full control over where shadows and highlights appear.
+This is why 3D Artists work with Albedo maps for their textures, so they have full control over where shadows and highlights appear without having them baked into the map.

-Creating Albedo Maps in Photoshop or any other Software would consist of the following basic steps:
+Creating Albedo Maps in Photoshop or other Photo-Editing Software would consist of the following basic steps:

 - Make an inverted Luminance Map of your Image: Desaturate it and invert it.